 Helping reduce emissions

 We're working to continually increase the amount of renewable and low carbon gas in our system to help meet provincial climate action targets.
-We’re already making great strides in increasing our Renewable Natural Gas2 (RNG) supply: by the end of 2022, we expect close to two per cent of our total gas supply to be RNG.
-By 2025, we expect to have RNG contracts that will exceed 11 per cent of our annual gas supply.
+We’re already making great strides in increasing our Renewable Natural Gas2 (RNG) supply.
+Half way through 2022, almost five per cent of the total natural gas in our system is RNG.
+By 2025, we expect to have RNG contracts in place for roughly 10 per cent of our total natural gas supply.

-Since hydrogen gas doesn’t emit carbon dioxide when used for energy, adding hydrogen to FortisBC’s gas system would help us further decarbonize by replacing conventional natural gas and move us closer to our goal to reduce our customers’ greenhouse gas emissions by 30 percent by 2030.
+Since hydrogen gas doesn’t emit carbon dioxide when used for energy, adding hydrogen to FortisBC’s gas system would help us further decarbonize by replacing conventional natural gas and helping us to reduce our customers’ greenhouse gas emissions by 30 percent by 2030.

 Building a hydrogen industry in BC